 In Article IV, the corporation was formed with $152,000 in capital common stock in 1938.
 Bavarian had previously raised this amount to $302,000 in December, 1945, primarily due to the addition of 1,500 shares of preferred stock.
 Both the common and preferred shares were at a par value of $100, but the preferred was non voting and carried a 5% annual dividend payable quarterly.
 However, Bavarian needed to considerably increase its capital account.
 They transferred $1,064,000 of its accumulated surplus to its capital account to create a total of $1,140,000.
 Correspondingly, the total number of common shares were increased from 760 to 11,400 shares at a par value of $100 each.
 As a result, the holder of each share of common stock received 14 more shares.
 Including $150,000 of preferred stock, the total capital stock of the company became $1,290,000.
 A major concern with the transfer of surplus earnings was whether the IRS would consider it taxable.
 In early 1954, notification was received that the common stockholders would not incur any taxable income.
 Accordingly, Article I was modified to allow the aforesaid increase in Bavarian's capital account at a special shareholders meeting in May, 1954.

-Another item Bavarian needed to accomplish was an increase its corporate indebtedness.
+Another change Bavarian needed to make was to increase its corporate indebtedness.
 Article VIII originally limited the corporation's debt to $80,000 in 1938.
 This amount was raised to $600,000 in 1946.
 But for future expansion, Bavarian needed to be able to have greater borrowing capabilities.
 Apparently, the provision addressing corporate debt did not need to state a specific limit.
 To avoid modifying this provision again, the indebtedness was changed as being unlimited by a special shareholders meeting in August, 1954.
 (Please see the original Articles.)

 While the above noted articles were being changed in 1954, refinements were being made to the original proposal for consolidation and modernization, as presented below.